October 17-19, 2014

 Victoria Dahl lives with her family in a small town high in the Utah mountains.
 During the summer, she hikes and drinks margaritas (usually not at the same time.)
 During the winter she likes to curl up with a book and a cup of hot cocoa and think about all those poor, freezing skiers working so hard out in the snow.
 Victoria has published over twenty books and novellas, including three USA Today bestsellers, and several of her books have been nominated for the prestigious RITA® Award for excellence in the romance genre.
 Whether she’s working or relaxing, you can find Victoria on Twitter being inappropriate twenty-four hours a day.

-Blogging for Authors with Kristen Lamb
+with Kristen Lamb

 Discoverability is a universal challenge all authors face in The Digital Age.
 Social media has become a lifeline to attract and cultivate passionate fans.
 Blogging is the most stable form of social media, and offers countless advantages.
 Search engines will deliver new fans daily and every post works forever.